fourstepper/old-robinopletal.com/site/content/posts/quick-grafana-variable-template-tips.md

 ### Query result template variable from Prometheus

-If we try to use a query result type in Grafana from Prometehus metrics, by default, we end up with a value field that looks something like this:
+If we try to use a query result type in Grafana from Prometheus metrics, by default, we end up with a value field that looks something like this:

 ```bash
 # Query